aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.184.0 (2017-11-03 20:48 UTC)
+* ECS (3.3.7.0)
+	* Amazon ECS users can now add devices to their containers and enable init process in containers through the use of docker's 'devices' and 'init' features.
+These fields can be specified under linuxParameters in ContainerDefinition in the Task Definition Template.

 ### 3.3.183.0 (2017-11-02 23:55 UTC)
 * APIGateway (3.3.10.0)
 	* This release supports creating and managing Regional and Edge-Optimized API endpoints.